andrewplummer/Sugar/CAUTION.md

   - The `split` argument was removed from `String#truncate`.
 For truncating without splitting words, use `String#truncateOnWord` instead.
 Argument position is adjusted accordingly.

 - Level: Moderate
   - Class instances are now internally matched by reference only.
-This means that `Object.equal(new Person, new Person)` will now be `false`.
+This means that `Object.equal(new Person, new Person)` is `false`.
 This was in fact the original intended behavior but a bug had not been closed here leading to it not actually being `false`.
 Although a case can be made for matching class instances by value, in the end it is too expensive and tricky to distinguish them from host objects, which should never be matched by value.
 Instead it is better to check for equality of class instances on a unique identifier or the like.

 - Level: Moderate
-  - `Object.isObject` will now no longer return true for class instances for the same reasons listed above.
+  - `Object.isObject` no longer returns true for class instances for the same reasons listed above.
 This also was intended behavior but was defective.

 - Level: Moderate
   - `String#normalize` is now deprecated, but still available as a separate script in the `lib/plugins` directory.